tldr-pages/tldr/pages/osx/coreauthd.md

 # coreauthd

 > A system daemon providing the `LocalAuthentication` framework.
+See also: `coreautha`.
 > It should not be invoked manually.
 > More information: <https://www.manpagez.com/man/8/coreauthd/>.